Roasted Green Beans with Parmesan and Basil

 To achieve that, make sure to dry your green beans really well.
 This is true when you’re roasting any vegetable and green beans are no exception.
 Put them right onto a towel and roll them around a bit until they’re nice and dry.
 Then you can get to roasting.

-Preheat the oven to 425°F. The oven needs to be nice and hot before you put the beans in.
+Preheat the oven to 425°F. The oven needs to be good and hot before you put the beans in.

 While you have the oven on, bake Parmesan and almond crusted salmon to go with the green beans.
-It’s so, so good and you can roast them both at the same time.
+It’s so, so good and you can roast them both (and potatoes, too) at the same time.
+We also love baked chicken cordon bleu, which sounds fancy but is easy to make.
+Crockpot ham with maple Dijon sauce is easy and goes great with green beans.

 These roasted green beans with Parmesan are almost as good as French fries.
 Okay, no, nothing like French fries.
 But good on their own merits!
 Totally different than French fries but just as good.
 Where was I going with this?